-21 Top-Rated Small Towns in California
+25 Top-Rated Small Towns in California

-Find the best places to escape the crowds with our list of the best small towns in California.
+With no two communities exactly alike, find the best places to escape the crowds with our list of the best small towns in California.

 The campus of Humboldt State University in Arcata adds to the casual tone of the city, and the Arcata Plaza displays its rich heritage with cultural spots like the Arcata Hotel and the Minor Theater.
-Bayside beauty abounds in Arcata, including massive redwood groves in Arcata Community Forest.
+Bayside beauty also abounds throughout town, including massive redwood groves in Arcata Community Forest.

 4. Half Moon Bay

 Half Moon Bay is a quaint, ocean community 45 minutes south of San Francisco.
 This proximity to the Golden Gate Bridge and the rest of the Bay Area doesn't represent the quiet and uncrowded attractions of Half Moon Bay, including miles of stunning beaches.

 With a postcard bay and casual island pace, Avalon imbues the feeling of foreign travel without leaving the country.
 Wrigley Botanical Gardens on the edge of Avalon makes for a great daytime activity, as does the stunning promenade wrapping around Avalon Bay.

 9. St. Helena